-Developmentmakesanemployeeself-

-dependent and allows them to contribute more effectively in the work place, it also helps employees to enhance their input to your business.
+ofemployersprefer careerdevelopmentopportunities and.
+Training to monetary reward.
+Development makes an employee self-dependent and allows them to contribute more effectively in the work place, it also helps employees to enhance their input to your business.

 (3) Leadership:

 A good leader has the knowledge of what truly inspires loyal and motivated humans toperform at a high level.
 It is important that a good leader has reasonable expectations givescreditwhere creditisdue andappreciatestheirstaff.